 Click the images or links below to check out this yarn.

 Shop Lionbrand.com to find these Vanna’s Choice Blanket colors!

 Easy to Learn Chevron Crochet Blankets!

-Since this chevron technique is easy to learn and uses only single crochets for the entire project it is perfect for beginners.
-If you are a new crocheter this would be the perfect “bigger” project to try!
+Since this chevron technique is easy to learn and uses only single crochets for the entire project, it is perfect for beginners.
+If you are a new crocheter, this would be the ideal “bigger” project to try!
 You might even like to try my Chunky Chevron Blanket too!

 Free Chevron Crochet Video Tutorial

-“Click Here” to find a step by step video tutorial on how to complete a chevron blanket.
+“Click Here” to find a video tutorial on how to complete a chevron blanket.
 Just a warning…I have been slightly obsessed with chevrons lately, so you may be seeing more projects like this on the blog in the future.
 Happy Crocheting Friends! 🙂

 Ready to get started on your new crochet blanket?

 Ready to get started?
 Go ahead and read on down for the full, FREE Wonders Chevron Crochet Blanket pattern.
 If you’d like the AD-FREE PDF version “Click Here“.